bradtaniguchi/advent-of-code-2021/README.md

 ## Replit usage

-Below is information on running a few tasks within replit.
-These may change once advent of code is relased.
+Below is information on running a few common tasks.
+These may change as advent of code is released.

 ### Run jest-tests